Cheap vs expensive guitars

 The correlation between price and sound is stronger in acoustic guitars than in the electric guitar market.

-That is why the biggest difference between cheap and expensive guitars comes down to the way they play.
-There’s just an undeniably great feeling when you play a PRS Custom 24 or a Custom Shop Fender or Gibson.
+That is why the biggest difference between cheap and expensive guitars comes down to the way they feel.
+There’s an undeniable satisfaction when you play a PRS Custom 24 or a Custom Shop Fender or Gibson.
 It’s like you’ve worn it in from years of playing as soon as you pick it up.

 Overall, is there a correlation between price and quality?
 Absolutely.
 Is there a correlation between how much you love a guitar and its price?
 Never.